MachFrum/week-7-python/README.md

 - **Cost Trends:** The living cost index trends and its relation to exchange rates are visualized.
 - **Category Comparison:** The bar chart gives an at-a-glance comparison of exchange rates by cost index.
 - **Correlation:** The scatter plot helps spot any patterns between exchange rate and living cost.

 ---

-## Additional Notes

-- Make sure your CSV column names exactly match the code (`'Exchange_Rate'`, `'Living_Cost_Index'` etc.).
-- Customize plot titles, labels, and axis names as needed for your data.
-- Consider extending this with more analysis (groupbys, statistical summaries, etc.) for a richer report.

----